somonus/react-speech-recognition-input/README.md

 A speech recognition module.

-It's designed to listen continuously to a user (i.e. pauses are ok), and then converting the speech to text.
+It's designed to listen continuously to a user (i.e. pauses are ok), and then converting that speech to text.

 ## Install